Coalport Bridge: Cast iron bridge

 After the destruction of 1795, the bridge remained closed until the Trustees of what was to become known as Coalport Bridge had it rebuilt in 1799 as a hybrid of wood, brick and cast-iron parts, cast by John Onions (Proprietor's Minute Book 1791–1827).
 The two original spans were removed and replaced by a single span of three cast iron ribs, which sprang from the original outer sandstone pier bases.
 The bridge deck was further supported by two square brick piers, the northern one constructed directly on top of the stone pier base and the southern one set back slightly towards the river bank.
 The remainder of the superstructure was built of wood and may have reused some of the original beams.
 However, by 1817, this bridge was failing again, attributed to the insufficient number of cast iron ribs proving inadequate for the volume of traffic.
 Consequently, the bridge proprietors decided to rebuild Coalport Bridge once again, this time completely in iron.
 The quality of the castings is good, especially by comparison with the castings of the Iron Bridge upstream.
-The bridge was recently (2005) renovated and the static load lowered by replacing cast iron plates used for the roadway with composite carbon fibre/fibreglass plates, with substantial weight saving.
+The bridge was renovated in 2005 with the static load lowered by replacing cast iron plates used for the roadway with composite carbon fibre/fibreglass plates, with substantial weight saving.